LeeyaD/rb130/written_prep.md

 a_method(&my_proc) == a_method { puts "hello" }
 ```

-### Testing With Minitest
-#### Testing terminology
-#### Minitest vs. RSpec
-#### SEAT approach
-#### Assertions
-* What is a test suite?

-* What is a test?

-* What is an assertion?

-* What do testing framworks provide?

-* What are the differences of Minitest vs RSpec

-* What is Domain Specific Language (DSL)?

-* What is the difference of assertion vs refutation methods?

-*  How does assert_equal compare its arguments?

-*  What is the SEAT approach and what are its benefits?

-*  When does setup and tear down happen when testing?

-*  What is code coverage?

-*  What is regression testing?

-### Core Tools/Packaging Code
-#### Purpose of core tools
-#### Gemfiles
-*  What are the purposes of core tools?

-*  What are RubyGems and why are they useful?

-*  What is Version Control and why are they useful?

-*  What is Bundler and why is it useful?

-*  What is Rake and why is it useful?

-*  What constitues a Ruby project?
+## Testing With Minitest
+1. What is a test suite?
+* - the entire set of tests that accompany a program or application; all the tests for a project.
+2. What is a test?
+* -
+3. What is Domain Specific Language (DSL)? *ask Andrew, seems like it's not to be thought of like Ruby or Python cause Minitest is Ruby but it "can use" a DSL?
+What does that even mean? "can use a DSL" like we can write it in expectation-style???
+4. What do testing framworks provide?
+5. What is regression testing?
+### Testing terminology
+6. What is code coverage?
+### Minitest vs. RSpec
+7. What are the differences of Minitest vs RSpec?
+**RSpec:**
+* written to be read like English
+*
+**Minitest**
+* used to be bundled with Ruby
+### SEAT approach
+8. What is the SEAT approach and what are its benefits?
+9. When does setup and tear down happen when testing?
+### Assertions
+10. What is an assertion?
+* - the verification step in testing.
+It's when we verify that the data returned by our program/application is what is expected.
+* - you make one or more assertions within a test.

+11. What is the difference of assertion vs refutation methods?
+12. How does assert_equal compare its arguments?

+## Core Tools/Packaging Code
+### Purpose of core tools
+13. What are the purposes of core tools?
+14. What is Version Control and why are they useful?
+### Gemfiles
+15. What are RubyGems and why are they useful?

+16. What is Bundler and why is it useful?

+17. What is Rake and why is it useful?

+18. What constitues a Ruby project?